D-Day’s 24 hours changed 20th century, and Europe, forever

 He left the bloodied beach late that afternoon, completely separated from his company, which had lost all officers and many non-commissioned officers.

-Wandering around in a daze of fatigue, "I fell down in a field someplace and I went to sleep.
-When I woke up in the morning, I saw that I was surrounded by dead people — American and German."
+Wandering around in a daze of fatigue, he fell asleep in a field.
+When he awoke in the morning, he was "surrounded by dead people — American and German."

-From that moment on, the war moved inexorably in the Allies' favor.
-D-Day was also the starting gun in a race with the Soviets to control as much territory as possible by the time Germany surrendered on May 7, 1945.

-The competition between the Allies and the Soviets effectively set the stage for the Cold War lines that defined Europe for the next five decades and possibly right up to this day.

 All these decades later, he is back at the same shores, walking across the immaculate lawns covered with white gravestones and pondering the sacrifice.